 The easiest way to prevent this sort of problem is to see the site for yourself.
 Most booking websites include a map view of some kind, and you might also take a look at Google Street View or Bing's Bird's Eye view to get a good look at the lay of the land.

 Knowing as much as possible about any given property is your best strategy for getting a hotel and room that you actually enjoy staying in.
-When checking review sites such as TripAdvisor and Yelp over the years, almost inevitably I have switched my preferred hotel after a bit of research, as there is always something you would never know without the help of folks who have already stayed at a property.
-These might include noise, lousy food, iffy Internet, dated rooms and more -- even the fact that the hotel is pretty much on a highway median.
+I often switch my preferred hotel after a bit of research, as there is always something you would never know without the help of folks who have already stayed at a property.
+These might include noise, lousy food, iffy Wi-Fi, dated rooms and more -- even the fact that the hotel is pretty much on a highway median.

 And you might find out a lot of good things as well.
 Before a recent stay, I learned about an affordable bike rental program at one hotel I was researching that tipped the balance toward staying there.
 We had some great bike rides around the area, saw a lot of things we would not have seen otherwise and saved money on public transportation and car rentals.